Topology

 Topology Is Runtime Truth

-Sigil topology is the canonical, compiler-visible declaration of a project's external runtime dependencies.
+Sigil topology is the canonical, compiler-visible declaration of a project's named runtime boundaries.

 Topology is not config.